 Why is fostering so important to saving senior dogs?

-You can volunteer to provide foster care for senior dogs from a shelter or from a rescue group.
+You can offer to provide foster care for a senior dog from a shelter or from a rescue group.
 Shelters always have limited space, and often must make the difficult choice of which animals have run out of time as new animals come in.
 A senior dog is at the top of the list for euthanasia when that happens.
 Some senior dogs become homeless when a guardian dies or must move into assisted living where dogs are not allowed.
-It’s best, in that case, for the dog to go from the old home to a foster home, and to skip the experience of a noisy, crowded, unfamiliar shelter.
-That’s when rescue groups that take in dogs directly from a guardian play a critical role.
+It's best, in that case, for the dog to go from the old home to a foster home, and to skip the experience of a noisy, crowded, unfamiliar shelter.
+That's when rescue groups that take in dogs directly from a guardian play a critical role.

-When you volunteer to provide foster care, the dog you foster will no longer be under threat of euthanasia and has already taken one step closer to being saved and finding a new, loving, forever home.
-You are the critical bridge to making that happen by offering a safe, nurturing home environment and learning about the dog’s qualities and personality, which you’ll share with the shelter or rescue agency and prospective adopters.
+When you offer to provide foster care, the dog you foster will no longer be under threat of euthanasia and has already taken one step closer to being saved and finding a new, loving, forever home.
+You are the critical bridge to making that happen by offering a safe, nurturing home environment and learning about the dog's qualities and personality, which you'll share with the shelter or rescue agency and prospective adopters.

 Things to Know about Fostering

 Whether you decide to foster for a shelter or for a rescue group, here are some things you should know: